raspberrypilearning/lego-data-dash/en/step_7.md

 --- task ---

 Connect the motor of your slider to Port A on your BuildHAT.
+Connect the Force Sensor to Port B on your BuildHAT.

 --- /task ---